My best recipe for Birthday Trifle, and why it requires a new name

 Mack gives me a quick science lesson, identifying the minute creatures on the bottom of our row boat.
 I honestly don’t know where he learns all this stuff.

-A word, to my younger married gentle readers: don’t miss out.
+To wit: don’t miss out.
 Don’t let anybody talk you out of having children, if you are thinking that you might like to have a family someday.
 Don’t let anybody use practical or political or environmental (or financial!) arguments to talk you out of having children.
 Our culture is decidedly anti-child right now, especially anti-more-than-one-or-two-children.
 It’s sad.
 But take it from me, a simple word of advice from a mama of 6: you don’t want to miss out on it, if it’s possible for you to become a parent.

 You won’t regret it.
 There’s absolutely nothing like it.